Mutual Life Building (Seattle): 1896–1909: The Mutual Life Insurance Company

-After three years of tumultuous legal battles over Henry Yesler's estate were finally settled, the first order of business was to auction off his many Seattle properties, which began in July 1895.
+After almost three years of tumultuous legal battles over Henry Yesler's estate were finally settled, the first order of business was to auction off his many Seattle properties, which began in July 1895.
 Of these, the Yesler Building garnered the most interest from buyers.
 Although all sales from the estate were required to be public, it was largely understood that the Mutual Life Insurance Company of New York would be the highest bidder, and they won the building for $130,000.
 The Mutual Life Insurance Company, which had been established in New York in 1843, opened their Seattle branch in 1890 with Fred L. Stinson as agent.
 First located in the Safe Deposit Building at the foot of Cherry Street, they moved to the Bailey (now Broderick) Building about a year before purchasing the Yesler Building.
 Sherwood Gillespy, recently installed as Mutual Life's agent overseeing the entire Northwest region, moved his offices into the building in early January 1896 at which time the building officially became known as the Mutual Life Building.
 That July they hired prominent local architect William E. Boone, who at that point had mostly set his practice aside to focus on civic affairs, to supervise alterations to the building and completion of the top 3 floors.
 Their first major change to the building would be replacing the stone relief above the main entrance arch that once said "Yesler Building" with their own name.
 The redesign, prepared by the prominent New York firm of Clinton and Russell would give the building its current projecting copper cornice, not originally envisioned by Fisher or De Neuf; this work would be completed by the end of 1898.

 In July 1902, Mutual Life purchased Louis Feurer's 1-story building at 92 Yesler way for $50,000 with aims to expand the Mutual Life Building's floor space.
 On June 18, 1904, under the direction of agent Gillespy, work began on adding floors to the Feurer Building to bring it up to its neighbor's height.
 This final phase was designed to blend in seamlessly with the existing façade but would be built using "absolutely fireproof" steel frame construction that as well as serving as a structural anchor to the rest of the building could support up to 3 additional floors if the need arose.
 As Emil De Neuf was reducing his practice in the city, Gillespy turned to architect James E. Blackwell, who happened to be a tenant in the building.
 The Gribble & Skene Company were awarded the $80,000 general contract, which would eventually inflate to over $120,000.
 During this addition the entire ground floor underwent a modernization which saw the heavily rusticated sandstone of the building's ground floor shaved down and smoothed.